 In 2017, the credit reporting agency Equifax experienced a severe data breach of the personal data of approximately 147 million people.
 Instances like this have only accentuated the repercussions of high-profile hacking and prompted the revision of previous legislation, resulting in the creation of the SHIELD Act.

-By addressing gaps in New York’s information security law, the SHIELD Act is designed to keep private information safe and provide notification when a data breach occurs.
+By addressing gaps in New Yorks’s information security law, the SHIELD Act is designed to keep private information safe and provide notification when a data breach occurs.
 It does so in four ways: